Leica TL2 versus Fujifilm X-E3

-More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).
+- More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-E3 emerges as the winner of the match-up (6 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-E3 emerges as the winner of the match-up (5 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the TL2 and the X-E3 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica TL2 (⇒ rgt)||..||..||4/5||..||4/5||2017||1,950||latest||check|